 The best non-dairy sources of calcium are dark green vegetables and sesame seeds (tahini).
 Or if your child is not eating enough of these foods, then a chewable or liquid form of calcium citrate is a good idea.
 A good supplement is Childlife Calcium & Magnesium Liquid.
 I also like Flora Floradix Kinder Love Children’s Multivitamin because it is a whole food supplement.

 At Healthy Child we have tons of articles on food and nutrition for children.
-You can access this information here:
+You can access this information on the Healthy Child blog.

 I don’t recommend soy or rice milk or any type of milk for kids after weaning (unless it’s raw milk).
 After weaning, the best drink is pure, filtered water.